RYRY1002/NewProjectTemplate-old/README.md

   - Spinning + Orbiting solar system

 ## Level
-The main level is located in `Game/Level.uasset`.
+Levels can be located in the main `Game` directory.

+* `Empty`
+  - As the name suggests, this level is empty.
+* `Level`
+  - This is the main level.
+* `MainMenu`
+  - This is the level featured in the main menu.
+It's the one with the sky.

 ### World Partition Grids
 * `Landscape`